Franklin Covey Company (FC) Gets a Buy Rating from Barrington

-In a report released today, Alexander Paris from Barrington reiterated a Buy rating on Franklin Covey Company (FC), with a price target of $30.00.
+Barrington analyst Alexander Paris reiterated a Buy rating on Franklin Covey Company (FC) today and set a price target of $30.00.
 The company’s shares closed last Friday at $24.72.

 According to TipRanks.com, Paris is a 4-star analyst with an average return of 9.7% and a 49.9% success rate.
 Paris covers the Services sector, focusing on stocks such as Universal Technical Institute, American Public Education, and Adtalem Global Education.

-Currently, the analyst consensus on Franklin Covey Company is a Moderate Buy with an average price target of $30.00, representing a 21.4% upside.
+Franklin Covey Company has an analyst consensus of Moderate Buy, with a price target consensus of $30.00, representing a 20.8% upside.
 In a report released today, Roth Capital also maintained a Buy rating on the stock with a $30.00 price target.

 See today’s analyst top recommended stocks >>